pcumiskeyboomerang/CIRESTAURANTPROJECT/README.md

 The projects aim is create a website for Thunder Road cafe a restaurant in Dublin.

-Origiinal wireframe at  /restaurntproject-wireframe.pdf
+Original wireframe at   /Documentation/restaurntproject-wireframe.pdf

 The key goals of the new website are:

-        - Improve Mobile Web Experience
+ Improve Mobile Web Experience
-        - Increase Bookings
+  * Increase Bookings
-        - Encourage Customers to Join VIP Club (mail list)
+  * Encourage Customers to Join VIP Club (mail list)

 Website statistics show that over 70% of the Web access for the existing site  is by mobile devices.
 Based on this the website  design us primary a “One Page” with a separate page for the restaurant menu.
 This creates a seamless user experiences and minimises load/wait times.